ntk148v/til/amazon/courses/aws-saa-c03/README.md

         - On-demand Mode:
           - No need to provision or manage the capacity.
           - Scale automatically.
-          - Pay per stream per hour & data in/out per GB.
+          - Pay per stream per hour and data in/out per GB.
       - Security:
         - Control access/authorization using IAM policies.
         - Encryption: in-flight, at-rest, clien side.